kylescotshank/IntroToNCBIandBLAST/README.md

   <em>Don't let this scare you!
 I promise, you won't be doing too much math.</em>
 </p>

+Take note of the highlighted values along the diagonal: these are the "scores" that are provided when different amino acids match in a given protein sequence.
+Some are much larger than others - why?
+Much of it has to do with biochemical reactions.
+For example: cysteine (*C* above) forms important disulfide bonds within proteins that are important to protein-folding.

 Returning to our example: Let's imagine that we're comparing our plant protein above to an ortholog in rabbit muscle tissue.

 ```